I had to plant up just a few more!

 A few of the plants are sprouting up new growth like this veronica or speedwell.
 It looks so fresh and bright in the garden.
 I had peonies next to it on the left but I have cut them back and put a half-moon of fencing around the spot so I don’t lose it for the spring.
 In the past, I have forgotten where things are, so I try and mark them now.

 And I have some blooming penstemon which has scattered seeds across into a group of variegated lilyturf.
-I could almost think it looks like spring, except for all the dead leaves lying around.
+I could almost think it looks still like summer, except for a scattering of leaves beginning to fall.
 And my small sempervivums always look fresh and colorful this time of year, especially after an all-day rain.
 Gotta love them!

-I am dreading the time change this weekend here in Ohio, because it cuts out on part of the day.
+I am dreading the time change coming in a few weeks here in Ohio ( Nov 3), because it cuts out part of the day.
 It will be dark so early and I really hate that.
 But the morning will lighten up earlier so maybe there is some good to be had.
 It is especially nice to take photographs in the early morning light, right?

 Have a wonderful weekend!